Supplementary Python Basics

 6. String Methods

-Strings are very commonly used objects in Python.
-Python strings have rich built-in methods.
+Strings in Python are very commonly used objects.
+Python strings include rich and useful built-in methods.

 Python |